1963 in History - a Personal Perspective

 In 1963 Martin Luther King said "I have a dream" in front of the Lincoln Monument.
 Medger Evers was killed in Mississippi.
 Ngo Dinh Diem was assassinated in Viet Nam and replaced with a more compliant regime, one that would cooperate more closely with America's plan to stop the communists from the North.
 A few years later, in 1968, I would be walking the streets of the Bronx with petitions to get Bobby Kennedy on the presidential primary ballot in New York state.
 We were cheering when LBJ conceded defeat and backed out of the race.
 Then King was dead, Bobby was dead, and the cops in Chicago were cracking hippies' skulls open.
 I watched longshoremen get out of cop cars and file through the gates of Columbia University, escorted by cops who stopped all others from passing.
 We were chased away by cops on horses.
 The next day the longshoremen picked the occupying students up bodily and threw them down the stairs from the second floor of the admin building.

 1963 was the end of a Golden Age, and the beginning of a slide toward the cynicism, incivility, sputtering economic failures and cultural vulgarity of the 1970's.
-The events of 1963 and the ensuing years have left me with a dichotomous view of our government that alternates between the feeling that it is either public enemy #1, or that it is so completely incompetent as to be irrelevant.
-But with the unfortunate recent revelations, for example, that the State Department was busy renewing the visas of known Islamic terrorists, I am now moving toward a unified view, that its complete incompetence is what makes it public enemy #1.
+The events of 1963 and the ensuing years have left me with a split view of our government, one that alternates between the feeling that it is either irredeemably corrupt, or completely incompetent.
+But with the unfortunate recent revelations, for example, that the State Department was busy renewing the visas of known Islamic terrorists, I am now moving toward a unified view, that its incompetence may be the only thing that saves us from its corruption.